 In order to improve, our definition of what it means to be human must include recognising the horrors we are capable of in societies of past and present.
 The systematic oppression of others and the massacre of billions of animals were done by human beings.
 Us.
 We can become better only if we realise that besides all the wonders, this is us too and it can happen again if we don’t change the ways we live together.

 A photo of one of the last thylacines, a species which became extinct when Benjamin died on 7 September 1936.
 Our imagination tries to grasp it through animals we know: it’s some kind of a tiger or a wolf.
 But it’s none of that, not even remotely related.
 What colours did it have?
 What did it sound like?

 How do we feel when we look at photographs of animals long gone?
-The melancholy, the repressed fear of death, sorrow but also empathy, the desire to act – these are very important feelings.
-Black and white conveys a sadness of final loss that no colors can.
-Photography, no matter how deceptive it can be, is able to wash away cynicism and induce profoundly human emotions – ones we should feel when we think about injustice – human and non-human, extinction or the climate crisis.
+Melancholy, the repressed fear of death, sorrow but also empathy, the desire to act – these are very important feelings.
+Black and white conveys the sadness of a final loss that no colors can.
+Photography, no matter how deceptive it can be, is able to wash away cynicism and induce profoundly human emotions – ones we should feel when we think about injustice – human and non-human –, extinction or the climate crisis.

 Looking at history provides a mental space where we can observe humanity and wonder about the whys and what ifs without the immediate frustration of the present.
 Exactly this removedness is what allows us to recognise and reflect on mistakes and right decisions.